jeanuny/Safe-Credential/README.md

 - Encrypt and decrypt passwords using strong encryption methods.
 - User authentication with hashed passwords.
 - Intuitive GUI built with CustomTkinter for easy navigation.
-- View, add, update, and delete credential entries. # Still in progress
+- View, add, update, and delete credential entries. # Update and Delete features to be implemented in future versions.

 # Note